-- o A student's score on the CAASPP for English Language Arts is a 3 (standards met) or higher, which is considered to be at least basic grade level performance.
-This score suggests that the pupil may be sufficiently prepared to participate effectively in the curriculum and should be considered for reclassification. - o For students scoring below 3 on the CAASPP, KIPP LA in accordance with criteria set by the school district, should attempt to determine whether actors other than English Language proficient are responsible for low performance on the state assessment for English Language and whether it is reasonable to reclassify the students. - o Students in grades K-2 are not eligible for reclassification. - Teacher evaluation, including, but not limited to, a review of the pupils curriculum mastery: - o KIPP LA teachers will use student academic performance in core subject areas to inform the reclassification process. - o KIPP LA teachers understand and note that incurred deficits in motivation and academic success unrelated to English Language proficiency do not preclude a student from reclassification. - o For 6th 8th grade only: a grade of C or better in English language Arts required for reclassification. - · Parental opinion and consultation: - o KIPP LA will provide notice to parents or guardians of their rights and encourage them to participate in the reclassification process. - o KIPP LA will provide an opportunity for a face-to-face meeting with parents and guardians to discuss the reclassification proves.
+d.
+A student's score on the nationally norm-referenced NWEA MAP Reading assessment places the student at or above the 75th percentile, which is considered to be above grade level.
+This score suggests that the pupil may be sufficiently prepared to participate effectively in the school's standard curriculum and should be considered for reclassification.

+Students in grades K-1 are not eligible for reclassification.

+- III.
+Teacher evaluation, including, but not limited to, a review of the pupil's curriculum mastery: - a.
+KIPP LA teachers will use student academic performance in core subject areas to inform the reclassification process. - b.
+KIPP LA teachers understand and note that incurred deficits in motivation and academic success unrelated to English language proficiency do not preclude a student from reclassification. - c.
+For 6th-8th Grade only: a grade of C or better in English Language Arts is required for reclassification. - IV.
+Parental opinion and consultation: - a.
+KIPP LA will provide notice to parents or guardians of their rights and encourage them to participate in the reclassification process. - b.
+KIPP LA will provide an opportunity for a face-to-face meeting with parents and guardians to discuss the reclassification process.